cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 <HighlightBox type="note">

-There're three main sections in the config file:
+There are three main sections in the config file:

-* protoDirs: root dirs that contains folders with proto files. e.g. If protoDirs're set with `proto` and `proto-common`, when importing from `cosmos/base/query/v1beta1/pagination.proto`, telescope will go checking whether there's `proto/cosmos/base/query/v1beta1/pagination.proto` or `proto-common/cosmos/base/query/v1beta1/pagination.proto`, and then generate dependency based on the file.
+* `protoDirs`: root directory that contains folders with Protobuf files. e.g. If `protoDirs` is set with `proto` and `proto-common`, when importing from `cosmos/base/query/v1beta1/pagination.proto`, telescope will go checking whether there's `proto/cosmos/base/query/v1beta1/pagination.proto` or `proto-common/cosmos/base/query/v1beta1/pagination.proto`, and then generate a dependency based on the file.

-* outPath: it contains ts files structured by the folder structure of proto files.
+* `outPath`: it contains Typescript files structured by the folder structure of Protobuf files.

-* options: telescope options for users to decide which part of the code will be generated and the way of how code will be transpiled.
-For more details please see: [telescope options](https://github.com/cosmology-tech/telescope#options)
+* `options`: telescope options for users to decide which part of the code will be generated and the way of how code will be transpiled.
+For more details please see: [telescope options](https://github.com/cosmology-tech/telescope#options).

 </HighlightBox>